BlendWitTech/mero-jugx/.github/OWNER_ONLY/GITHUB_SETUP.md

    - ✅ Require pull request
    - ✅ Require status checks
    - ✅ **Restrict who can push** → Add: your username only
+   - ✅ **Restrict who can view** → Add: your username only (if available)
+   - **Important**: This branch should NOT be visible to new collaborators

 2. Add rule for `version-control-testing`:
    - ✅ Require pull request
-   - ✅ **Restrict who can push** → Add: your username only
+   - ✅ **Restrict who can push** → Add: your username + new test collaborators (as you add them)
-   - This is the entry point for new testing collaborators
+   - ✅ This is the entry point for new testing collaborators
+   - ✅ New collaborators work here, NOT on `testing` directly

 ## Step 4: Protect Production Branch